-In 2013, 2014 and 2015, a significant portion of our wafer sales were made to companies based in Asia, primarily to leading solar cell and module companies in China, Singapore, South Korea and India.
+In 2014, 2015 and 2016, a significant portion of our wafer sales were made to companies based in Asia, primarily to leading solar cell and module companies in China, Singapore, South Korea and India.

 A majority of our module sales in 2014 and 2015 were made to distributors located in Europe.
 Solar power manufacturers like us have capitalized on government and regulatory policies for the promotion of solar power in many jurisdictions.
 In order to continue growing our sales and to reduce our exposure to any particular market segment, we intend to broaden our geographic presence and customer base.
-However, Europe remained our most important market in 2015.
+In 2016, we successfully expanded our market into China and India, and our module sales were mainly made to distributors therein.